elmar/aptitude-robot/README.md

 ## Running and Deployment

 Out of the box aptitude-robot will run daily and at each boot.
-You can call
-<code>aptitude-robot</code> manually whenever you need.
-You may also call
-<code>/usr/share/aptitude-robot/aptitude-robot-session</code> which in addition
-deals with writing to the log file and performing the installations non-interactively.
+You can call `aptitude-robot` manually whenever you need.
+You may also call `/usr/share/aptitude-robot/aptitude-robot-session` which in addition deals with writing to the log file and performing the installations non-interactively.

-If you want to run <code>aptitude-robot</code> periodically more often than daily you can write your own crontab entry, e.g., in
-<code>/etc/cron.d/aptitude-robot</code>.
-In your own cron job you most likely
-want to call <code>/usr/share/aptitude-robot/aptitude-robot-session</code>.
-You may then want to disable the daily cron jobs by setting
+If you want to run `aptitude-robot` periodically more often than daily you can write your own crontab entry, e.g., in `/etc/cron.d/aptitude-robot`.
+In your own cron job you most likely want to call `/usr/share/aptitude-robot/aptitude-robot-session`.
+You may then want to disable the daily cron jobs by setting `RUN_DAILY=no` in `/etc/default/aptitude-robot`.
-<code>RUN_DAILY=no</code> in <code>/etc/default/aptitude-robot</code>.

 ## Scenarios